Algerian ex-PM Sellal arrested over graft allegation: state TV

 Sellal, who left office in a May 2017 cabinet reshuffle after serving as premier and Bouteflika’s campaign manager several times, is under investigation over “dissipation of public funds”, state television said.

-His lawyer was not immediately available for comment.
+Thei lawyers were not available for comment.

-Former trade minister Amara Benyounes, who served under Sellal from April 2014 to July 2015, appeared before the supreme court in a corruption case, state television said, without giving details.

-Benyounes is also leader of the pro-government party the Algerian Popular Movement.
+Benyounes, who served under Sellal from April 2014 to July 2015, is also leader of the pro-government party the Algerian Popular Movement.

 State television also said police had arrested Mourad Eulmi, head of the private firm SOVAC, a partner of Germany’s Volkswagen AG, at a car assembly plant in the western province of Relizane in connection with “corruption cases”.
 It did not elaborate.
 Volkswagen declined to comment.